-IV.
-PROBLEM FORMULATION
+4 PROBLEM FORMULATION

-Based on the model of the wireless links and of the detection and extraction of features, we first express the transmission and processing times of the N processing nodes as a function of the threshold θ_i and the cut-point location vector \boldsymbol{x}i .
+Based on the model of the wireless links and of the detection and extraction of features, we first express the reception and processing times of the N processing nodes as a function of the threshold θ_i and the cutpoint location vector x_i .
 We then define the performance metrics and formulate our objective.